 In 2018 panel discussions were as added as new event programming at both the Saint Louis Art Museum and the St. Louis County Library.
 (Click on tabs for SLAM Events and SLCL Events for details.)

-The concerts and the new program offerings demonstrate the transformational power of shared musical and visual arts experiences!
+The concerts and program offerings demonstrate the transformational power of shared musical and visual arts experiences!

 Arts & Faith St. Louis is guided by a diverse group of leaders from arts organizations and faith communities: